Charlotte Faculty and Staff

-Dr. Margaret “Peg” Bernhard is responsible for the delivery of academic programs; campus and operational planning; and licensure, compliance and accreditation processes.
-Prior to joining Northeastern University, she served in a variety of administrative roles at Western Michigan University and Marquette University including Director of Academic Programming and Outreach, Interim Vice Provost for Extended University Programs, Research Officer, Director of the Employee Assistance Academic Program and Director of External Relations for the College of Business Administration.
+Margaret “Peg” Bernhard is responsible for the delivery of academic programs; campus and operational planning; and licensure, compliance, and accreditation processes.
+Prior to joining Northeastern, she served in a variety of administrative roles at Western Michigan University and Marquette University including director of academic programming and outreach, interim vice provost for extended university programs, research officer, director of the employee assistance academic program, and director of external relations for the College of Business Administration.

-Dr. Bernhard has a doctorate in public administration, master’s degree in educational leadership, and bachelor’s degree in political science and organizational communication all from Western Michigan University.
+She has a doctorate in public administration, a master’s degree in educational leadership, and a bachelor’s degree in political science and organizational communication, all from Western Michigan University.
 She has also completed a master’s degree in dispute resolution at Marquette University.

 Campus Operations Manager

 As the campus operations manager, Chris Smith is responsible for the overall management of Charlotte campus facilities, including risk management, health and safety, technology administration, and campus events, and acts as liaison for campus renovations and build outs.

 Smith brings a wealth of experience in business operations, facility and event management, budgeting, and staffing.
 In his previous role, Smith served as the assistant director of facilities operations for the athletics department at Columbia University, managing the indoor athletic complex.
 He also served as the events and facilities manager at Webster Bank Arena.

 Smith earned his BS and MBA in management of sports industries at the University of New Haven.

 Marjorie Belizaire serves as the first line of contact for visitors and students and provides administrative support to campus leadership and the Enterprise Talent Solutions team.
 Belizaire is the primary contact for campus human resources, finance, and special projects.